 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development in house programme.

-The head teacher/PSHE (RSE) Lead will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE as appropriate.
+The head teacher/PSHE (RSE) Lead will also invite visitors from outside the school, such as school nurses, to provide support and training to staff teaching RSE as appropriate.

 Policy Review